Opioid Drug Addiction: Long-Term Effects

 Opioid Dependence, Addiction, And Withdrawal

-Continuous opioid abuse creates a tolerance — meaning that more of the drug will be needed to achieve the same result and keep withdrawal symptoms from occurring.
+Continuous opioid misuse creates a tolerance — meaning that more of the drug will be needed to achieve the same result and keep withdrawal symptoms from occurring.

 This can lead to people searching for more potent opioids, or different formulations that include fentanyl to achieve an expected feeling.